 Jason Stephens of Stephens Law Firm, PLLC recommends taking the additional step of keeping a daily journal.
 Use it to track your symptoms, how your life changes, and the type of medical procedures you must undergo.
 This will make it easier to show how the accident changed your life and health.

-How a Pre-Existing Condition Affects Damages in a Car Accident Claim
+How a Pre-Existing Condition Affects Damages in a Car Accident Claim in Texas

 As the victim of an accident caused by someone else’s negligence, it is not your fault that you had a pre-existing condition.
 This does not limit your legal right to recover compensation from the at-fault party.
 However, a pre-existing condition or injury can complicate an injury claim.